websemantics/pyrocms-theme/README.md

 Feel free to mix and match between `exclude` and `sort` to achieved the desired look.

+### Toggle Button

+There are two types of toggle buttons the theme uses to collapse the Sidebar.
+The default one uses the `toggle` css class and is used by default.
+A more elaborate button that has animation uses `hip-toggle` class.
+Check the styles @ `pyrocms-theme/resources/scss/theme/components/_toggle.scss`.

+For how to use the Hip Toggle Button with your own skin, check the Github skin implementation.

 ## Inspirations

 Future expansions for the theme,